-1. You do not have to be actually physically working at the time of your injury for the Defense Base Act to apply if you are deployed to a war zone, like Iraq or Afghanistan.
-For example, you are covered if you slip in a shower or are injured lifting weights.
-You have 24 hour coverage.
+1. You do not have to be actually physically working at the time of your injury for the Defense Base Act to apply if you are deployed to a war zone, like Iraq, Syria, Somalia or Afghanistan.
+For example, you are covered if you slip in a shower, injured while doing PT or while in your quarters.
+Working in a war zone or a zone of special danger, you are covered 24 hours.
 As soon as possible after your injury, document the event - make notes and take photographs and retain these until you have spoken with a Defense Base Act attorney.

 2. As soon as you are injured, immediately report the injury to your supervisor.
 I suggest that you inform your supervisor in person if you can, but also e-mail or fax him/her and keep a copy of the e-mail or fax.
 This way there can be no dispute by the insurance company that you indeed notified your employer.